Official Government Website

 Purpose

-This project restores floodplain access to Mica Creek on private land during high-water events.
+This project restored floodplain access to Mica Creek on private land during high-water events.

-Historical farming practices diked the lower portion of Mica Creek, restricting floodplain access.
-Kootenai Shoshone Soil and Water Conservation District removed a portion of the dike, allowing the stream to access the floodplain.
-This access allows sediment deposition within the floodplain and reduce sediment runoff into Coeur d’Alene Lake.
-This work also slowed downstream flow, reduced streambank erosion, and improved groundwater recharge.
+Historical farming practices ditched the lower portion of Mica Creek, restricting floodplain access.
+Kootenai Shoshone Soil and Water Conservation District removed a portion of an existing dike, allowing the stream to access the floodplain.
+This access allows sediment deposition within the floodplain and reduces sediment runoff into Coeur d’Alene Lake.
+This work also slowed downstream flow, reducing erosive forces of the creek, and improved groundwater recharge.

 Funding